SRTP Mentoring Faculty

 Ravinder K. Gill, PhD is Associate Professor in the Division of Gastroenterology and Hepatology.
 Dr. Gill’s group primarily focuses on investigating the molecular and cellular mechanisms regulating the serotonin reuptake transporter in the intestine.
 Dr. Gill is an advisor for MSTP students.

-Salman R. Khetani PhD is Associate Professor in Bioengineering.
+Salman R. Khetani PhD is Professor in Bioengineering.
 His expertise is in the development of in- vitro and long-lasting cultures of human liver cells using microfabrication tools adapted from the semiconductor industry to investigate mechanisms of key liver diseases.
 The focus of his work may be of particular interest to students with a bioengineering background.

 Alan McLachlan, PhD is Professor in Microbiology/Immunology.
 Research in Dr. McLachlan’s laboratory is centered on investigating hepatitis B virus (HBV) gene regulation and its relationship to HBV replication.
 The current focus of the laboratory is to utilize unique reagents and approaches to understand the role of the liver enriched FoxA/HNF3 transcription factors in governing HBV biosynthesis.
 This work provides strong training opportunities in hepatitis B related host microbe interactions.